marinfotache/normal_forms_and_sql_query_performance/README.md

 ### Data collection
 Query execution results (query completion and query duratiion) were collected using JMeter,

-For each query a 30-minute timeout was set (and controlled through JMeter).
+For each query, a 30-minute timeout was set (and controlled through JMeter).

 Directory __data__ containts the files with the query parameters and the query execution results.